Frequently Asked Questions about Fairtrade Certification

 These people received 25 % to 33% of the total revenue from Fairtrade purchases, versus 7% to 15% for the same goods under conventional trade.

-These five million people embraced novel ideas, like the notion that democratic work places, healthy environments, and healthy communities are intrinsic to human dignity and are possible.
+These people embraced novel ideas, like the notion that democratic work places, healthy environments, and healthy communities are intrinsic to human dignity and are possible.
 They entertained notions that their children should be in school, maybe even that their children should expect to live as full participants in a common human journey.
 The success of Fairtrade entrenches these values.

 Yes, Fairtrade products cost, on average, 10% more than conventional products of comparable quality.

 This premium doubles or often triples the income that producers in developing countries would receive under conventional trade.
 Consumers buy Fairtrade products because they care about people in the world’s poorest countries who work hard to produce the goods we enjoy.